From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Introduction

+These disparities are not only shaped by structural inequality but also shift over time as communities move through different stages of a crisis.
+The evolving nature of pandemics—marked by changing levels of risk, policy, and public discourse—means that the needs of marginalized communities are not fixed.
+For example, initial concerns may center on access to protective equipment or credible information, while later stages may emphasize recovery support, mental health resources, or rebuilding trust in institutions.
+As Fox argues, the “rolling uncertainty” of emerging infectious diseases disrupts any stable ground for action or expectation \cite{fox2012medical}, while Dalrymple cautions that mismatches between institutional narratives and lived realities can compound distrust over time \cite{dalrymple2016facts}.
+Recognizing how marginalized communities’ concerns develop temporally is essential for shaping more responsive and equitable crisis engagement.

+\textbf{RQ3: How do the needs, concerns, and responses of marginalized communities evolve over the course of a pandemic, and what implications does this have for designing inclusive and adaptive public health communication strategies?}

 We adapt the public policy discourse framing analytical framework described in Park and Lee \cite{park2020stakeholder}[P.641] to model how Twitter is used as a communication channel to and from the CDC throughout a two-year public health emergency - COVID (see Figure \ref{fig:park_lee}).
 The framework suggests that public policy comprises communication between the state and society (public \& private).
 In this framework, ``communicative interaction among political actors operates in a multilayered policy landscape...[to advocate] for ''policy goals (in our case, COVID mitigation policy) and formulating the policy tools (e.g., mask and vaccine mandates) needed to achieve these goals.
-This communication is mediated through either a one-way or two-way channel to the public.
-On the other hand, the public will adopt policies and support policy tools depending on their needs and persuasions as stakeholders.